 - 3 credit elective chosen by students in consultation with Professor Martinez-Abeijon.
 Past courses have included Advanced Composition, Costa Rican Literature, The Novels of García Márquez, Hispanic Linguistics, Techniques of Spanish Teaching.
 Students whose language skills are at the ACTFL Superior level may elect to take 2 three credit courses in Hispanic lit and/or culture.
 Course offerings depend on enrollments and availability of instructors, but the following courses are typical offerings: Latin American Culture and Civilization, Intro to Spanish American Lit, Intro to the Literature of Spain, Intro to Generation of 98 Spanish Writers, Advanced Compostion, Costa Rican Lit, the Novels of García Márquez, the Contemporary Latin American Novel, the Poetry of Borges, Hispanic Linguistics, Techniques of Spanish Teaching, Women in Latin American Literature, Latin American Thought.
 There is no additional tuition charge for this course.

 Students will live with Costa Rican host families in single occupany rooms.
 Students will have the opportunity to observe and participate in the daily life of a Costa Rican family by eating breakfast and dinner at home.
-In addition to these two meal daily, the family provides a weekly laundry service at not extra charge.
+In addition to these two daily meals, the family provides a weekly laundry service at no extra charge.
 The homes are within walking distance to the university and/or are close to good public transportation to get around San José.

-Wednesday, June 29: Depart Cleveland for San José
+Wednesday, June 29: Group flight from Cleveland to San José

 June 29-July 3

 - Orientation at UCR

 - Meet and move in with host families

 July 4 -July 8: First week of classes